nllz/IRTF-HRPC/draft-association.md

 : An inter-Autonomous System routing protocol {{RFC4271}}.

 Connectivity
 : The extent to which a device or network is able to reach other devices or networks to exchange data.
-The Internet is the Stool for providing global connectivity {{RFC1958}}.
+The Internet is the tool for providing global connectivity {{RFC1958}}.
 Different types of connectivity are further specified in {{RFC4084}}.
 The combination of the end-to-end principle, interoperability, distributed architecture, resilience, reliability and robustness are the enabling factors that result in connectivity to and on the Internet.

 Data portability
-: The ability to export ones data from a databases in a format that is compatible with other databases.
+: The ability to export ones data from a database in a format that is compatible with other databases.

 Decentralization
 : Implementation or deployment of standards, protocols or systems without one single point of control.